03 May AHF COVID-19 latest information

 - Bhutan immediately closed its borders to foreigners (“until further notice”) following the first diagnosis on 6 March.
 Bhutan now reports 103 cases and 0 deaths.
 The official quarantine period in Bhutan is 21 days and is being managed tightly.

 - The borders with India have been closed

 - Bhutanese are free to travel within the country however are asked to keep to essential travel only

 - Schools have been closed for 4 months however are now reopened from Kindergarten to year 6.
 The Bhutanese government has distributed printed materials to those students who cannot access online learning.

 We are working with RENEW to ascertain how the scholarship program will be affected, and we will continue to support our partner in strengthening their organisation during this difficult time.

-Indian now reports almost 700,000 COVID-19 cases.
+Indian now reports over 1.9 million COVID-19 cases and this number is rapidly increasing.
 After a nationwide lockdown with total bans on leaving home other than for the most essential services, strict measures have now been eased.
 Movement is permitted other than in designated containment areas.

 However the lockdown had a huge impact on millions of people.
 It forced migrant workers to flee cities once they were unable to work and buy food, and stopped earnings for many people.

 - Ladakh, where we work with the Snow Leopard Conservancy Trust India, has recorded over 1,300 cases.
 Our partner staff movements are severely restricted.